Audit and Risk

 Mark is the Director of Finance and Corporate Services at Wimmera Health Care Group.
 Drawing on more than 20 years’ experience in the health sector and 15 years in the hospitality industry, Mark has developed a strong passion for corporate governance, risk and financial management.

-The Chief Executive Officer, Director Corporate Services, Manager Finance, Co-ordinator Governance and Internal Auditors attend all meetings by invitation, to assist the committee, and do not have voting rights.
+The Chief Executive Officer, Director Corporate Services, Manager Finance and Internal Auditors attend all meetings by invitation, to assist the committee, and do not have voting rights.
 The external auditor attends a committee meeting to present to the external audit plan and the presentation of the audited financial, standard and performance statements.
 The opportunity is provided for the Audit and Risk Committee to meet with the auditors without management at each meeting.

 Matters commonly discussed at the Audit and Risk Committee meetings include: